Make 4th of July activities fun for seniors

 - Bring their favorite beverages and frequently encourage them to drink so they’ll stay hydrated.

-- Take regular bathroom breaks to reduce or eliminate the chance of an accident.
+- Take regular bathroom breaks to increase comfort and reduce or eliminate the chance of an accident.

 - For seniors with Alzheimer’s or dementia, limit the time spent at large gatherings to reduce the chance they’ll get agitated, anxious, or angry.

-Many older adults aren’t able to leave home anymore, but would still enjoy participating in holiday celebrations.
+Many older adults aren’t able to go out, but would still enjoy participating in holiday celebrations.
 A wonderful way to enjoy the 4th of July is to bring the festivities to them!

 5 great group activities

 - Throw a backyard barbecue at their house.
-Your senior can participate when they want or just people-watch.
-This lets them join the fun, but keeps them from getting overtired or overstimulated, especially important for those with Alzheimer’s or dementia..
+Your older adult can participate when they want or just people-watch.
+This lets them join the fun, but keeps them from getting overtired or overstimulated, something that’s especially important for those with Alzheimer’s or dementia.

 - Have a patriotic sing-a-long!
 Play a karaoke soundtrack from your computer or mobile device – try America the Beautiful, My Country ‘Tis of Thee, This Land is Your Land, or Yankee Doodle Boy

-- Ooh and ahh together while watching the fireworks broadcast on TV.
+- Ooh and ahh together while watching parades and fireworks on TV.

-- Watch a fun, lighthearted movie classic – like Singin’ in the Rain.
+- Watch a great movie classic like Singin’ in the Rain or Lawrence of Arabia.

 - Play simple card games or classic board games.